Hybrid vs. Remote : The Future of Work

 We can say that remote work is here to stay.
-We know this because companies that implement hybrid arrangements are one step closer to becoming fully remote — they’ve already taken the leap toward trusting their employees to handle their own schedules and responsibilities without direct supervision or oversight.
+We know this because companies that manage hybrid teams are one step closer to becoming fully remote — they’ve already taken the leap toward trusting their employees to handle their own schedules and responsibilities without direct supervision or oversight.

 The workforce is still in transition and there is still a long way to go for companies to agree on hybrid vs. remote.
 But remote work is sure to stay.
 Hybrid arrangements have already demonstrated the effectiveness of the time spent at home and how it benefits employees.

 Even if companies are reluctant, having remote work policies in place can make it easier for them to transition to fully remote.
 A top-tier remote work policy gives employees the choice of how, when, and where they work.
 It also provides distributed teams with remote infrastructure and processes to lead a flexible lifestyle.

 At GroWrk we can make remote work a reality for your company.
 Our platform can help you scale and set up workstations in over 150 countries from one powerful dashboard.
 We automate the procurement, deployment, and management of IT equipment required by globally distributed teams so you can focus on work.
 Request a demo and take part in the future of remote work.